-The Broadcaster Application may wish to access the various alerting metadata structures from the current broadcast.
-The Query Alerting URL API returns a list of URLs the Broadcaster Application can use to retrieve (for example, by XHR) the specific alerting metadata it has requested.
+The Broadcaster Application may wish to access the various alerting metadata structures signaled in the current broadcast.
+The Query Alerting Signaling API returns a list of the specific alerting metadata the Broadcaster Application has requested.

-The Request Alerting URL API shall be defined as follows:
+The Request Alerting Signaling API shall be defined as follows:

-method: "org.atsc.query.alertingUrl"
+method: "org.atsc.query.alerting"

 params: A JSON object consisting of a key named alertingTypes with a list of enumerated values.
 An empty list is equivalent to supplying all values.